blueberry13-8/Chinder-for-Jokes/README.md

  - Beautiful images for each joke
  - Like button(will be added special page for favorite jokes for this button)

+## Bugs

+If you cannot see the card after the launch, then press like button a few times.

 ## Tools which are used for development

 I used [swiping_card_deck for](https://github.com/jushutch/swiping_card_deck) for animation and